BSAO Fall Seminar & AGM

 Hygrothermal Testing and Modelling of an Interior Energy and Structural Retrofit of a Double Wythe Brick Wall

-Christopher Baldwin, Careton University
+Christopher Baldwin, Carleton University

 3:00 pm – 3:30 pm